iOsamaMuhammed/Mass-Spring-damper-system-s-response-using-MATLAB/README.md

-I finished these MATLAB as a homework assignment in  Control Engineering ENME503 I could plot the response of different systems.
+I finished these MATLAB codes as a homework assignment in Control Engineering course ENME503 at German University in Cairo I could plot the response of different systems.
 You can find the problems attached to this repo